CLSherrod/clsherrod.github.io/_pages/courses/courses.md

 Practice is where ideas stop being interesting and start being real.

 This page is an invitation to slow down and take life more deliberately.
+It’s for people who feel the pace of modern life but don’t want to live at war with it.

 It’s about returning to what actually matters — and practicing it, slowly, in the context of your own life.